 Two final methodological issues need to be noted.
 The first concerns the distinctive role counterexamples play in debates about distributive justice.
 As noted above, the overarching methodological concern of the distributive justice literature must be, in the first instance, the pressing choice of how the benefits and burdens of economic activity should be distributed, rather than the mere uncovering of abstract truth.
 Principles are to be implemented in real societies with the problems and constraints inherent in such application.
 Given this, pointing out that the application of any particular principle will have some, perhaps many, immoral results will not by itself constitute a fatal counterexample to any distributive theory.
 Such counter-evidence to a theory would only be fatal if there were an alternative, or improved, version of the theory, which, if fully implemented, would yield a morally preferable society overall.
 So, it is at least possible that the best distributive theory, when implemented, might yield a system which still has many injustices and/or negative consequences.
 This practical aspect partly distinguishes the role of counterexamples in distributive justice theory from many other philosophical areas.
 Given that distributive justice is about what to do now, not just what to think, alternate distributive theories must, in part, compete as comprehensive systems which take into account the practical constraints we face.

-The second and related methodological point is that the evaluation of alternate distributive principles requires us (and their advocates) to consider the application of the distributive principle in the world.
+The second and related methodological point is that the evaluation of alternate distributive principles requires us (and their advocates) to consider the application of the distributive principle in society.
 If it is uncertain or indeterminate how a particular distributive principle might in practice apply to the ordering of real societies, then this principle is not yet a serious candidate for our consideration.
-This is also true of principles whose implementation is practically impossible given the institutional/psychological/informational/administrative/technical constraints of a society.
+This is also true of principles whose implementation is practically impossible given the institutional, psychological, informational, administrative, or technical constraints of a society.
 Distributive justice is not an area where we can say an idea is good in theory but not in practice.
 If it is not good in practice, then it is not good in theory either.

 - Carens, Joseph, 1981, Equality, Moral Incentives and the Market, Chicago: Chicago University Press.